 Manual impression counting

 Manual impression counting is compatible only with direct-sold and house campaigns with creatives trafficked directly in Ad Manager.
-It should not be used for backfill or third-party networks ads.
+It shouldn't be used for backfill or third-party networks ads.
 For more details, see Counting impressions and clicks.

 AdManagerAdRequest